ShiyuanJack/ShiyuanJack.github.io/_pages/about.md

 Background
 ======
 Mr. Xu is an undergraduate student in North China University of Technology.
 He is studying B.E. in information security with expected graduate in 2022.
 After graduation, he will pursuing P.h.D degree in the future.
-He was a research assistant with [Dr. Gao Shang](https://goldsainteagle.github.io/shanggao.github.io//) in the The Hong Kong Polytechnic University within two months and interned as a summer research assiatant with [Dr. Ramanathan, Ravishankar](https://www.cs.hku.hk/index.php/people/academic-staff/ravi) in The University of Hong Kong in 2021.
+He was a research assistant with [Dr. Gao Shang](https://goldsainteagle.github.io/shanggao.github.io//) at the The Hong Kong Polytechnic University within two months and interned as a summer research assiatant with [Dr. Ramanathan, Ravishankar](https://www.cs.hku.hk/index.php/people/academic-staff/ravi) in The University of Hong Kong in 2021.
 During his bachelor's study, he has published many academic conference and journal papers.

 Research Interests
 ======